 My mom passed away when I was in my third year of university.
-She missed my college graduation, my wedding, and she’s going to miss the births of my children.
+She missed my college graduation and my wedding, and she’s going to miss the births of my children.
 This is one of the most painful realities of being the one left behind.
 You can’t make any new memories with the people you love who have passed away.
 From now on, they’re going to miss every birthday, every anniversary, every Christmas morning.

 Most people say it gets easier with time.
 In some sense, that’s true.
 Life goes on, new memories are made, and new relationships blossom.
 But there will always, always be a hole in your heart.
 I used to think that this hole had damaged me in many ways.
 After my mom passed away, I struggled with my own identity.
 For a long time, I defined myself by the absence of my mother.
 I justified my emotions, my decisions — even my sour behavior — by the fact that I was a wounded and damaged person, weathered by the storms of life.
 (I know…dramatic, right?)